Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

+###### Calendar "Modes"

+To represent two physical calendars, we added a "calendar mode" toggle on our website.
+This is reflected when exporting the PDF, and one can see which mode they are on by looking at the bottom left.
+The differences are explained in the "Seasonal Hours + Alot/Tzet" section

 ###### Seasonal Hours + Alot/Tzet

 We use the length of the day from sunrise until sunset to determine all Halachic times, whether within the day or *times before sunrise/after sunset*.
 This means that, just like degree calculations (and unlike some calendars that used fixed minutes), these times are longer in the summer; that's because the days are longer in the summer.
 However, unlike both degrees calculation (for times outside sunrise->sunset) and fixed minutes, these times are *shorter* in the winter months, despite astronomy dictating that these times should be longer for times outside the day's length.
 There are a few exceptions, though, when we use other methods of calculation (dawn->nightfall seasonal, degrees, fixed) instead of seasonal sunrise->sunset times: